Jag Jeondeyan De Mele: Plot

 Fifteen years later, Abijot and Roop come back.
 Abijot meets Mitro and they really want to marry each other, but their family differences come in the way and those differences do not allow their union.
 Mitro's family decides to marry her off to someone else, but on the day of her wedding she consumes poison and runs to Abijot.
 She tells Abijot that she is leaving and will meet him again in this birth before dying.

 Abijot gets depressed so he decides to leave India and come to Canada, where his mind will be kept off of Mitro.
 Abijot stays at his mama's (uncle – i.e. mother's brother) house but his cousin Terry, is jealous of Abijot receiving attention and wants him to leave.
-So Abijot moves into Lucky's house (Gurpreet Ghuggi), his childhood friend who is married to a black woman.
+So Abijot moves into Lucky's house, his childhood friend who is married to a black woman.
 Roop calls Abijot and says that he will come to Canada soon.
 One day Abijot and Lucky go to a coffee shop and Abijot sees exactly the same double of Mitro, named Ekam but it turns out she is blind.

 Abijot's mama feels bad for Abijot so he buys Abijot an apartment.

 Abijot comforts Ekam and, they both fall in love.
 Abijot asks her what her dream is and she says it's to see this world again.
 Abijot calls his parents in India, he lies and tells them he needs money to buy a house.
 Abijot's mama receives the money and gives it to Abijot and is pleased Abijot will have a house to live in.
 Instead of buying a house he pays for Ekam's surgery with the money which is successful.
 When it's time for Ekam to take the bandage off her eyes Abijot is not there.
 Ekam refuses to take off the bandage because she wants to see Abijot's face first.
 The doctor ultimately takes off Ekam's bandage because he has another patient to take care of.
 Abijot rushes but a man, named Iqbal who is Ekam's fiancé gets there before him.
 Ekam and her family thought he left her because she was blind but, it turns out he left because his father got murdered and, the police arrested and jailed him for few years.
 Abijot sadly leaves them both.